-If you are connecting to a pre-11.5.10 Oracle Applications instance, you must select the interface type in the Adapter Configuration Wizard.
+If you are connecting to an Oracle E-Business Suite Release 11.5.9 instance, you must select the interface type in the Adapter Configuration Wizard.
 Select Workflow Business Event System to proceed.

 Click Get Object in the Application Interface dialog to open the Oracle Applications Module Browser.